 Fitness for all ages can be found in Greater Fort Lauderdale.
 From tennis and golf, to bicycling, water sports, clubs, classes and healthy dining options, many age-appropriate health and fitness options are available.
 Call the facility or outfitter first to ask about age restrictions.
 For an adventurous, ocean-oriented outing, try Funky Fish Ocean Camp.
 Available by the day or week, it's a "liquid playground" open to children of all ages.
 Click here for Just For Kids.

-Use Your Gym Membership.
 Many national fitness clubs and gyms accept members at locations in other cities.
 Guests also can ask for or buy a temporary membership at an area club, or Zumba, strength/core training, yoga or Pilates studio.
 Greater Fort Lauderdale hosts a variety of fitness, functional fitness, step and boot camps - some of which are held on the beachfront, putting a uniquely South Florida twist on your morning workout.
 Click here to find 8 Fort Lauderdale Gyms That Will Help You Keep In Shape Throughout The Year.

-NAMASTE.
 Relax, refresh, renew with yoga.
 Drop-in classes available around town at Yoga Joint in Fort Lauderdale, Anuttura Yoga in Deerfield Beach and Kate Yoga in Lauderdale-By-The-Sea.
 Zumba classes the first Sunday of the month at 9:30am and Boot Camp Mondays and Wednesday at 6:30pm at Esplanade Park in downtown Fort Lauderdale.
 (954) 468-1541.
 Click here for details.